7/28/2020

 Moderator

-The next question is from Chris Casell from Raymond James.
+The next question is from Chris Caso from Raymond James.
 Chris, your line is now open.

 speaker

 Yes, thank you.
 Good evening.
 And congratulations on the pioneering conference call format, which seems to work very well.
-So my first question is just to follow on from the from the from the other question.
-And with respect to capacity and the constraints that you're on that you're under right now, do you foresee a situation, you know, over the next few quarters where those capacity constraints could be an impediment to revenue?
-You know, I guess from from where we are right now and actually we're seeing it appears that we're seeing some good upside.
-The toilet paper effect is not having the effect that we feared.
+So my first question is just a follow-on from the other question.
+And with respect to capacity and the constraints that you're under right now, do you foresee a situation, you know, over the next few quarters where those capacity constraints are could be an impediment to revenue.
+You know, I guess from where we are right now, and actually it appears that we're seeing some good upside, the toilet paper effect is not having the effect that we feared.
 Is there still sufficient headroom for revenue growth as we go through the next few quarters as you're putting these capacity plans in place?

 speaker